H-A-M-G-E-R/sm_disassembly/README.md

  3. Place your original, unheadered Super Metroid NTSC ROM in the root directory and name it `Super Metroid.sfc`.
  4. Run `create_data.bat` on Windows or `create_data.sh` on Linux to extract assets from your original ROM.
  5. Run `build_rom.bat` on Windows or `build_rom.sh` on Linux to assemble the ROM from source.
+ 6. On Linux, run `cmp -b "Super Metroid.sfc" SM.sfc` to check if the built ROM file matches vanilla.

 ## Contributing